MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/fault-domains-windows-server-2016.md

 ### XML Markup

-Fault domains are specified using an XML-inspired syntax.
+Fault domains can be specified using an XML-inspired syntax.
 We recommend using your favorite text editor, such as Visual Studio Code (available for free *[here](https://code.visualstudio.com/)*) or Notepad, to create an XML document which you can save and reuse.

+This short video demonstrates the usage of XML Markup to specify fault domains.

+[VIDEO 3]

 In PowerShell, run the following cmdlet.